 Remember, in built up areas if you see streetlights think 20mph, unless signed otherwise.
 More information is available at Introducing 20mph speed limits: frequently asked questions | GOV.WALES

-What about fixed cameras in 20mph areas?
+What happened to fixed cameras in 20mph areas?

-By doing this, we are supporting our aim of achieving compliance with the speed limit for safety reasons, and only using enforcement as a last resort.
+This system supports our aim of achieving compliance with the speed limit for safety reasons, and only using enforcement as a last resort.

 More information on the review can be found at 20mph default speed limit review of exceptions | GOV.WALES